 - Revolutions (2013-)

-- The Storm Before the Storm (date uncertain; an as of early 2017 finished in draft form book (but not yet edited or published) about the history of the Roman Republic in the generation before that of Caesar).
+- The Storm Before the Storm (October 2017 pre-order possible) about the history of the Roman Republic in the generation before that of Caesar).

 - Extra History (2016).
 He worked as a guest writer for one (rather long) episode of the Brothers Gracchi series, explaining the history of the brothers' father, Tiberius Gracchus the Elder and how his little known life nonetheless powerfully shaped the careers of his sons, and the history of Rome to come.